CrescentonC/mlscript/icfp24-artifact-response/response.md

 Any other work can reuse the IR directly by converting their own AST to it.
 Of course, if the source language requires additional features that cannot easily be desugared into the IR, the IR may need small adaptations, but these should be straightforward for pure languages that Lumberhack currently focuses on.

-In addition, we will further clarify the installation and evaluation instructions in the `README.md` file, such that errors like those caused by test duration configuration, which vary from machine to machine, are documented more clearly.
+In addition, we will further clarify the installation and evaluation instructions in the `README.md` file, such that errors like those caused by test duration configurations, which vary from machine to machine, are documented more clearly.

 We also propose separating the core contribution into a self-contained and easy-to-compile Scala project that doesn't need any of the extra Haskell toolchain stuff (which is admittedly relatively cumbersome).